insected/bobbae_gcp-wiki/Composer.md

-Environments are a core concept in Cloud Composer.
+[Environments](https://cloud.google.com/composer/docs/concepts/architecture) are a core concept in Cloud Composer.
 You can create one or more Cloud Composer environments inside of a project.

-Environments are self-contained Airflow deployments based on Google Kubernetes Engine.
+Environments are self-contained Airflow deployments based on Google Kubernetes Engine which can [scale](https://cloud.google.com/composer/docs/environment-scaling).
+You can scale composer environments by adjusting [number of nodes or schedulers](https://cloud.google.com/composer/docs/scale-environments).

 These environments work with Google Cloud services through connectors that are built into Airflow.
 You create Cloud Composer environments in [supported regions](https://cloud.google.com/about/locations), and the environments run within a Compute Engine zone.